SoftwareEngineeringGroup15/TerrainBuilder/README.md

 doxygen

 Inspecting the index.html in the "Modules" tab there will be a Jonathan_Terrain_Mods module item containing some redundant documentation of the Jonathan_Requirements10_11_12_19.h and .c files as well as new documentation of the test bench highlighting which methods test which requirements.

+Doxygen documentation exists for changes within main.c, item.c, and world.c, as modified by Alex Gentry.